Editor’s Note: This article was originally posted in 2021. It was updated in 2022.

 Nearly 65% of Google searches in 2020 ended without a click to another web property.
 That was up from 50% zero-click searches in 2019.

 Whether it’s because Google is doing a good job of displaying relevant information or people don’t have the attention span to hunt around (maybe a combination of both) one thing is becoming apparent.
-Local businesses need Google My Business to get in front of buyers.
+Local businesses need Google Business Profile to get in front of buyers.

-Key GMB Features
+Key GBP Features

 You may not like that Google has complicated things and tilted them in their favor.
 But that’s the price you pay when utilizing an external medium.
 When you’re on their platform, you’ve got to play by their rules… and those rules can change at any time.